Meet Luxon's inner circle - the people he relies on most

 Jasmine Higginson

-One of Parliament's most well-known press secretaries, Higginson worked for a range of ministers in the previous government including Te Ururoa Flavell, Hekia Parata and Amy Adams.
-She followed National into Opposition, working for Bill English and Simon Bridges, before leaving Parliament.
+One of Parliament's best-known press secretaries, Higginson worked for a range of ministers in the previous Government including Te Ururoa Flavell, Hekia Parata and Amy Adams.
+She followed National into opposition, working for English and Bridges, before leaving Parliament.